stripe/stripe-terminal-react-native/README.md

 That's it, that will take care of all android and iOS permissioning required for the SDK to function!

-Next, rebuild your app as described in the ['Adding custom native code'](https://docs.expo.io/workflow/customizing/) guide with:
+Then, rebuild your app as described in the ['Adding custom native code'](https://docs.expo.io/workflow/customizing/) guide with:

 ```
 expo run:ios